VASSA

 ESVS Guidelines: Peripheral Artery Disease in People with Diabetes Mellitus and a Foot Ulcer

-By admin inESVS
+By VASSA inESVS

 The Intersocietal IWGDF, ESVS, SVS Guidelines on Peripheral Artery Disease in People with Diabetes Mellitus and a Foot Ulcer